Svanteberg/Label-accuracy/README.md

-# Modeling the effect of human accuracy on accuracy of neural networks
+# AI vs. humans: The effect of annotations errors on supervised learning of convolutional neural networks

 ## Introduction